When you mix real-world physics and the rules of D&D (or any tabletop game, really), weird things happen.

 Ok, so I haven’t ever met someone who chose to go all-in in favor of building a Peasant Railgun.
 I’m willing to bet that cases where a player is genuinely and with 100% seriousness attempting to make this happen in their game are incredibly rare.

 I mean, ultimately, the concept of this thing is itself just people being silly.
-There’s likely hundreds of different reasons why it just simply doesn’t work.
+There are likely hundreds of different reasons why it just simply doesn’t work.

 But this does touch on something more common than lining up hundreds or thousands of townspeople with the singular intention to throw things very fast and very hard.